top of page

-Therapy Dog
+Therapy Dog Training with the GFDTC

-Any dog of any breed or mix of breeds with these qualifications is a good candidate to be a therapy dog.
-The membership process involves the handler/dog team passing the handling portion of the test followed by 3 successful supervised visits in the field.
-At this point, the handler sends in the membership packet with appropriate fees to the office where upon ATD has sole authority in accepting the team for membership into the organization.
-Upon acceptance, the newly registered team receives a membership card, a certificate and a heart shaped tag for the dog’s collar, to be worn when representing ATD.
+The membership process with the ATD involves the handler/dog team passing the handling portion of the test, followed by three successful supervised visits in the field.
+At this point, the handler sends the membership packet with appropriate fees to the office, whereupon ATD has sole authority in accepting the team for membership into the organization.
+Upon acceptance, the newly registered team receives a membership card, a certificate, and a heart-shaped tag for the dog’s collar to be worn when representing ATD.

 The team may only begin visiting after receiving this packet.

-Therapy dogs must –
+Therapy dogs must:

 • Be at least one year of age